 Greg Cullen What Is The Harris Shutter Effect?

 The Harris Shutter is a strip device with three colour filters that helps to make colour photographs where the effect of the red, blue and green filters are recorded in a single image.

+Originally the Harris Shutter Effect was made by re-exposing the same frame of film ( similar to today’s multiple exposure in camera) three times, through three different coloured filters ( red, blue, green), keeping the camera stable while photographing the same scene.
+The areas with movement or the moving elements in the frame, have the colour of the filter used when photographing at that time and the areas with no movement ( static elements) appear as normal colours because the red, blue and green combine to reproduce the original colour.
+This effect can be achieved in cameras that let photographers take multiple exposures, using the process below.
 The image is made by shooting three exposures of a scene, through a red, blue and green filter in succession.
 The images are shot one on top of the other as multiple exposures, .
 This way , the static elements in the frame appear in ordinary colour whereas the moving elements show up in one of the three colours, red, blue or green or other rainbow colours depending.
 Harris shutter effect view of the Washington Monument from the steps of the Lincoln Memorial.
 Image by Thiophene_Guy

 In areas where the movements overlap two or more colours, the image will have the combined effect of the colours, for example, there will be magenta colour where there is a combination of red and blue colours, etc. This technique is a great way to show movements in photographs in an artistic way.

 With the availability of advanced digital technologies and post processing applications, the Harris Shutter effect or technique can be created in camera or using post processing applications.
 How To Achieve The Harris Shutter Effect?
 You will need a camera that can take multiple exposures.
 You will need to mount the camera on a tripod in a location that has static elements and some movements.
 Now, expose a frame three times with different coloured filters each time – you will need to use the red, blue and green filters, while keeping the camera steady in the same position.
 Doing so will generate a colour on or around any object that moves within the frame.
 The Harris Shutter Effect on a single image can be achieved in two ways: You can either take a multiple exposure shot ( 3 exposures) by changing the filter in front of the lens ( red, blue, green) for each exposure You can build a filter strip with three coloured ( red, blue, green) gel filters similar to the filter strip setup above ( a drop through filter) that you can just drop the strip through the filter holder during the exposure.
 You may have to slightly increase the exposure time for this method so that the shutter is open for the entire time the filter strip slides through the filter holder in front of the lens.
 Make sure you adjust the exposure settings to compensate for the long exposure.